tsostarics/ELM2024_Analysis/README.md

 ## ELM 2024 Analysis

+This respository presents the analysis code for *Relating Scalar Inference and Alternative Activation: A View from the Rise-Fall-Rise Tune in American English* (Sostarics, Ronai, and Cole 2024).

-This directory is for the analysis code related to X
+We only include the code related to the specific analyses and figures presented in the paper.

 ## Top-level files